samplics-org/samplics/README.rst

 In large scale surveys, often complex random mechanisms are used to select samples.
-Estimates derived from such samples must reflect the random mechanism to ensure accurate calculations. *Samplics* is a python package that implements a set of sampling techniques for complex survey designs.
+Estimates derived from such samples must reflect the random mechanism. *Samplics* is a python package that implements a set of sampling techniques for complex survey designs.
 In the package, these techniques are organized into the following four subpackages.

 **Sampling** provides a set of random selection techniques used to draw a sample from a population.
 It also provides procedures for calculating sample sizes.
 The sampling subpackage contains: